Al-un/al-un.fr/blog/content/articles/wip/magician-programmer.md

 draft: true
 ---

-When meeting different engineering teams, haven't you thought "wow, that person is magical"?
+When meeting different software engineers, haven't you thought "wow, that person is magical"?
 I was lucky enough to have met few of these.
 Let me share my little knowledge of the software engineering folklore.

 # Five Types of Magician Software Developers and How to Compose With Them

-> Spoiler: respectful communication is a key to achieve successful interaction with them.
+> Spoiler alert: respectful communication is a key.

 Congratulations programming adventurer!
 You have been accepted in a new guild and you will soon join your new party.
-Many software engineer profiles run by this world but some are more mysterious, almost magical, than the others.
+Many software engineer profiles exist in this world but some are more mysterious, almost magical, than the others.
 Maybe... are you one of them?

-Dear adventurer, please let me share the different magicians that my humble fate put on my path.
+Dear adventurer, please let me share the different magicians that fate put on my path.

 ## The Erudite